msolefonte/tww2-vco2-main/docs/factions/greenskins/README.md

 	* Control at least four of these regions:
 	    * Black Pyramid of Nagash, Black Tower of Arkhan, Skavenblight, Nagashizzar, Oak of Ages
 	* Occupy/loot/raze/sack at least 50 settlements
-	* Earn 500000 from raiding, sacking or looting
+	* TODO Earn 500000 from raiding, sacking or looting
-	* Control 30 savage orcs
+	* Own 30 savage orcs/giants/rogue idols

 ### Crooked Moon